TuyetKimTran/Masterthesis/index.md

  ### Youtube Vlogs dataset // unimportant
 - 2269 videos, 469 different vloggers
 - between 1 and 6 minutes, total 150h
 - can not find the dataset.
-It was from a Competetion WCPR14 but the dataset is no longer available
+It was from a Competition WCPR14 but the dataset is no longer available
 - [competition](https://sites.google.com/site/wcprst/home/wcpr14)
 - this dataset was more used in the beginning of this field
 - paper example: " Hi YouTube!
-Personaliy Impressions and Verbal Content in Social Video", predictiong personality based on what they say in the videos
+Personality Impressions and Verbal Content in Social Video", prediction personality based on what they say in the videos
 - paper 2 : "You Are Known by How You Vlog: Personality Impressions and Nonverbal Behavior in YouTube": audio and visual cues

 ###  Udiva (Understanding Dyadic Interactions from Video and Audio signals dataset)

-- large number of synchronised multi-sensory, multi-view recodring collected in a face-to-face dyadic interaction scenario with demographics data (age, gender, ethinicity) and self-reportes Big 5 scores
+- large number of synchronized multi-sensory, multi-view recording collected in a face-to-face dyadic interaction scenario with demographics data (age, gender, ethnicity) and self-reported Big 5 scores
 - 188 dyadic human-human interactions between 147 participants
 - 90.5 h recording
-- age from 4-84, 22 diff. nationalities; dominant language: spanish, Catalan, English
+- age from 4-84, 22 diff. nationalities; dominant language: Spanish, Catalan, English
 - 5 different interaction context: Talk, animals game, Lego building, Ghost blitz card game, Gaze events
-- assoctaed event: 2021 Understanding Social Behavior in Dyadic and Small Group Interactions Challenge at ICCV, two tasks
+- associated event: 2021 Understanding Social Behavior in Dyadic and Small Group Interactions Challenge at ICCV, two tasks
   - automatic self-reported personality recognition
     § Automatic self-reported personality recognition: focus on automatic personality recognition of single individuals (i.e., a target person) during a dyadic interaction, from two individual views
-  - behaviour forecasting: focus of this track is to estimate future 2D facial landmarks, hand, and upper body pose of a target individual in a dyadic interaction for 2 seconds (50 frames), given an observed time window of at least 4 seconds of both interlocutors, from two individual views.
+  - behavior forecasting: focus of this track is to estimate future 2D facial landmarks, hand, and upper body pose of a target individual in a dyadic interaction for 2 seconds (50 frames), given an observed time window of at least 4 seconds of both interlocutors, from two individual views.

 - [link to dataset](https://chalearnlap.cvc.uab.cat/dataset/39/description/)
 - but no access to it, as long not a researcher affiliated to a university signs the license for it :